ascend4/ascend4/models/johnpye/fprops/PHASES.md

 Deliverables:

-- add generic ideal gas mixture support beyond H2/H2O
+- add generic ideal gas mixture support beyond H2/H2O and CO/CO2
-- add generic ideal liquid or ideal solution constructor if needed
+- adapt the existing UNIFAC liquid-mixture work into a phase-model interface that supplies `g(T,P,y)`, composition variables, component or element contents, phase member names, and property outputs
+- define how Helmholtz pure-fluid vapor/liquid phases fit beside ideal gas mixtures and liquid solution phases
 - define the first slag/ore-capture phase interface requirements using `SLAG.md`
 - add Fe-O-Si-Al package construction tests
+- revisit early equilibrium examples such as water/alcohol mixtures and Ni/O oxide cases using the public phase-aware API

 Tests:

 - ideal gas reaction equilibria remain consistent with existing gas-only regressions
-- ethanol/water or another simple nonreactive mixture can be represented as phases without breaking current flash work
+- ethanol/water or another simple nonreactive UNIFAC liquid mixture can be represented as a phase without breaking current flash work
+- a Helmholtz pure fluid can still use ordinary vapor/liquid flash paths, while the phase-equilibrium layer can admit the same substance as explicit vapor and/or liquid phases where useful
+- Ni/O or another early oxide-equilibrium example is expressed through the updated public API and checked against its existing oracle
 - Fe-O-H-Si-Al package construction and source resolution pass
 - fayalite/hercynite admission tests are possible once their thermo basis is ready